crimsonalucard/rustlings/README.md

-My solutions to rustlings.
+# My solutions to rustlings.
 Look at files exercises folder to see.
+Below is the original readme.

-# rustlings 🦀❤️
+## rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!